Xav83/Xav83.github.io/_posts/Android Studio/Setting up Android Studio with C++ on Windows.md

 ### Via the website

-To download Android Studio, all you have to do is go to the [Android Studio website](https://developer.android.com/studio) and clic on "Download Android Studio".
+To download Android Studio, all you have to do is go to the [Android Studio website](https://developer.android.com/studio) and click on "Download Android Studio".
 Once downloaded, run the installer and select the the setup and the theme that you want.
 Personally, I selected a standard setup and the dark theme.